 - Before a faculty member brings a formal complaint, the faculty member must first attempt to resolve the matter informally by discussion with the respondent.
 This informal discussion shall be initiated by the complainant within ninety (90) days of the knowledge of the consequence of event(s) upon which the complaint is based.

 - If the matter is unresolved by informal discussions, and the complainant wishes to pursue the matter, the complainant must, within one hundred ten (110) days of knowledge of the consequence of event(s), submit a written complaint to the respondent.
 The written complaint shall state the exact nature of the complaint and the remedy sought.

 - If no resolution has been reached within fifteen (15) days after presentation of the written complaint, the informal procedures are considered ended.
 The complainant may request mediation or the complainant may request a hearing.
 Such a request must be filed with the dean within ten (10) days of the conclusion of these informal procedures.
 During the mediation process, the time within which to present a written complaint is suspended (see F.2.).

-- The Provost and Vice President for Academic Affairs with the approval of the Faculty Affairs Committee of the colleges shall provide a standing Faculty Counselor to provide information to complainant during the appeals process.
+- The Senior Vice President for Academic Affairs and Provost with the approval of the Faculty Affairs Committee of the colleges shall provide a standing Faculty Counselor to provide information to complainant during the appeals process.

 - The complainant and respondent shall be allowed to request the disqualification, for cause, of any member of the Hearing Panel.
 The chair of the College Faculty Appeals Committee shall determine whether a statement of cause is valid grounds for removal of a member from service on the Hearing Panel.
 If the complainant or respondent requests the removal of the College Faculty Appeals Committee chair for cause, the vice chair shall determine whether the statement of cause is valid grounds for removal.